 Adults: "Have you ever been told by a doctor, nurse, or other health professional that you had asthma?" and "Do you still have asthma?"
-(Calculated below as a prevalence of all adults who have ever been diagnosed with asthma and who still have asthma ["current asthma"]).
+(Calculated in the following chart as a prevalence of all adults who have ever been diagnosed with asthma and who still have asthma ["current asthma"]).